Dwelling + Ground: Terraformed Housing for Port-Au-Prince

-by Belle Verwaay (MArch '18)—Winner of the 2018 Clifford Wong Prize in Housing Design
+by Belle Verwaay (MArch ’18) — Winner of the 2018 Clifford Wong Prize in Housing Design and 2018 Faculty Design Award, Master in Architecture I.

 This housing design, sited in Port-au-Prince, studies the relationship between dwelling and landscape by reimagining the ground as civic surface that has the capacity to provide for diversity, freedom of choice, and well-being in the living environment.